Wahylian/NetComFinalProj/README.md

    a. a png of each plot created in the program.<br/>
    b. and a pdf file called 'PlotsDictionary.pdf' with the explanation about which option in the code will produce which plot .<br/>

-<h2>Setup instructions for pcapng files - DO BEFORE RUNNING THE PROGRAM</h2>
+<h2>Setup Instructions for Code - DO BEFORE RUNNING THE PROGRAM - otherwise it will not run</h2>
 1. download the the files from: https://drive.google.com/drive/folders/1aF9--1N4EBlxPKddHXaTYQeovzDNOXpL?usp=sharing<br/>
 2. in the folder (the folder named /src/) where you have main.py and WiresharkRecordingSpecialCSV, create a folder called: 'WiresharkRecordings'<br/>
 3. enter that folder and place the 7 pcapng recordings<br/>